 - Are you competitive in martial arts, or MMA and looking for a way to build more athleticism?

-- Are you interested in speeding up your performance for your martial arts practice?
+- Do you have an interest in speeding up your performance for your martial arts practice?

 - Are you looking to build strength to improve your strikes and/or grappling skills?